Egg Roll Bowls

 Sidenote: Writing this post has made me realize that I was essentially Logan as a teenager…

-Anyhoo, as I’ve gotten older and super wise to the crap that’s in the aforementioned “mystery filling,” I pretty much avoid egg rolls like the plague.
-But that’s not to say I don’t miss them.
-In fact, every time I see egg rolls on a menu or watch my roommate eat them, my mouth waters a little bit.
+Anyhoo, I don’t eat as many egg rolls in my adult life, but that’s not to say I don’t miss them.
+In fact, every time I see egg rolls on a menu, my mouth waters a little bit.
 (And I hear Counting Crows music in the background.
 Ahhhh 2003.)
 So, you can imagine how pumped I was when I saw a recipe for Egg Roll Bowls in my friend Gina’s glorious new book Skinnytaste Fast and Slow...

 Before we get into the delicious details of these bowls, I just want to go on record with the following: Gina is a genius.
 Another friend once called her “the Ina of the blog world,” and I wholeheartedly agree.
 All of her creative and impeccably tested recipes are foolproof, and better still, they’re accessible and healthy.
 Her latest book is a mix of quickie feasts (i.e. recipes ready in less than 30 minutes) and slow-cooker favorites—Fast and Slow, get it?—and each beautifully photographed meal is more drool-worthy than the last.
 Plus, the book has some newfangled spine/binding that allows its pages to lie completely flat no matter where you open it.
 MAGIC.
 Please get yourself a copy, stat.